Preferencing Trainee Pharmacist Programmes

 NORTH BRISTOL NHS TRUST/Bristol/BS10 5NB/0001

-Please note: If a programme is able to sponsor a Tier 2 applicant, they will have a T2 within their programme preference code for example:
+Please note: If a programme is able to sponsor a Skilled Worker Visa holder, they will have a SWV within their programme preference code for example:

-IMPORTANT: If you are not subject to any visa restrictions, you will be able to preference all of the listed programmes, including the programmes that are marked as T2.
+IMPORTANT: If you are not subject to any visa restrictions, (this also now includes applicants that are applying via the Graduate Visa Route), you will be able to preference all of the listed programmes, including the programmes that are marked as SWV.